badboy/jabbot/README.md

 A big thank you to Christian Johansen, who wrote the code for Twibot.
 Jabbot is heavily based on his code.

+If your curious if this code is stable enough:
+I have a bot instance running on my server for quite some time now and it works great :)

 ## Usage

 ### Simple example